huzaifa06/Face-Recognizer/README.md

-## DoIKnowYou
+## Face-Recognizer

-DoIKnowYou (DIKY) is an implementation of a Face Recognition framework using Haar Cascade classifiers inspired from the CVPR 2001 paper by Viola-Jones that can handle multiple client verification requests on a server using Multithreading and Synchronisation Policies.
+Face Recognizer is an implementation of a Face Recognition framework using Haar Cascade classifiers inspired from the CVPR 2001 paper by Viola-Jones that can handle multiple client verification requests on a server using Multithreading and Synchronisation Policies.

 Dependencies
 ------------